Consider the simple class hierarchy of the design model in Figure 17.1 above, showing a disjoint

 them is overlapping, we

-attribute for representing the set of types
+need to use a multi-valued category attribute for representing the set of types

 instantiated by an object.
 In this tutorial, we only discuss the simpler case of Class Hierarchy Merge re-factoring for disjoint segmentations, where